StrawChannel95/apocalyptic-wonderland.github.io/.github/ISSUE_TEMPLATE/mod_suggestion.md

 I like the mod is not a good reason in my opinion

 **Did you try the mod?
 How is the gameplay with it?**
 Please provide a bit of your experience with it.
-Nothing crazy long but a few words would be nice, so i know what to expect.
+Nothing crazy long but a few words would be nice, so I know what to expect.

 **Did you try to add the mod to the list already?**
 This is not to remove your access to support, more to check if you maybe made a necessary patch already and so on.